Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 2 - Create a file named exec.cmd file:

-    rem load the the variables created by vshadow.exe call setvars.cmd
+    rem Load the the variables created by vshadow.exe call setvars.cmd

-    rem create the symbolic link to the snapshot mklink /d c:\snapshot\ %shadow_device_1%\
+    rem Create the symbolic link to the snapshot mklink /d c:\snapshot\ %shadow_device_1%\

-    rem run rclone with the source as c:\snapshot\data\, not c:\data\
+    rem Execute rclone with the source as c:\snapshot\data\, not c:\data\
     rclone sync c:\snapshot\data\ dest:data

     rem Delete the symbolic link